RedisLabs/redislabs-docs/content/modules/redisgears/jvm/classes/gearsbuilder/accumulateby.md

 ---
 Title: AccumulateBy
 linkTitle: accumulateBy
-description: Add an accumulateBy operation to the pipe.
+description: Extracts specific data from multiple records in the pipe and reduces them to a single record.
 weight: 50
 alwaysopen: false
 categories: ["Modules"]